Divorce Lawyer in Mesa AZ

 When a divorcing couple is unable or unwilling to agree on important decisions such as child custody, child support or spousal support, this is considered a contested divorce.
 Contested divorces are those that most individuals wish to avoid.
 Why?
 Contested divorces tend to cause more conflict between the divorcing spouses, take more time to resolve and are therefore more expensive.

 Choosing the right divorce attorney will make a significant impact on the results of your case.
 No matter what stage of the divorce process you are in, we can assist you in navigating your divorce and protecting your rights.
 We have experience and skills that can be used on your behalf to protect you.
-Contact us today to speak with one of our experienced attorneys.
+Contact you family law attorney today to speak with one of our experienced attorneys.

 In an uncontested divorce, the spouses have a greater opportunity to negotiate decisions together, rather than abiding by a court-ordered judgment that may not be the most advantageous for everyone involved.